A photograph of an unknown motorman of the Lewiston, Augusta &

 PWM photo

-Donald Curry and I are volunteers at Seashore Trolley Museum in Kennebunkport, Maine.
+Donald Curry and I are volunteers at the Seashore Trolley Museum in Kennebunkport, Maine.
 We often travel together to conduct presentations/lectures in communities that have some connection to the Portland-Lewiston Interurban line (PLI) in Maine or to the PLI interurban, Narcissus.
 The Narcissus is currently being restored at Seashore Trolley Museum in the Donald G. Curry Town House Restoration Shop.
-In the spring of 2018, we have PLI presentations scheduled in Lewiston, West Falmouth, and West Cumberland (scroll down this page to see the specific dates, times, etc.) One of the points brought up early in the presentation is how one would travel between the Twin Cities using electric trolleys, prior to the PLI providing service starting in 1914.
-This blog post will provide some background in regard to that point.
+In the spring of 2018, we have PLI presentations scheduled in Lewiston, West Falmouth, and West Cumberland (scroll down this page to see the specific dates, times, etc.) One of the points brought up early in the presentation is how one would travel between the Twin Cities using electric trolleys before the PLI provided service starting in 1914.
+This blog post will provide some background to that point.

 The heart of the Lewiston, Augusta & Waterville Street Railway system